AdobeDocs/experience-manager-cloud-service.en/help/onboarding/accessibility/quick-guide-wcag.md

 ---
 title: A Quick Guide to WCAG 2.1
-seo-title: A Quick Guide to WCAG 2.1
+description: A Quick Guide to WCAG 2.1
 ---

 # A Quick Guide to WCAG 2.1{#quick-guide-to-wcag}